automenta/senars8/docs/slides.md

 </div>

 <div class="center text-sm mt-8 opacity-75">
-  The system synthesizes established principles into a novel, powerful, and pragmatic architecture.
+  Synthesizing established principles into a novel architecture.
 </div>

 ---

-# A Foundational Platform
+# The Platform 🧩

-SeNARS is not an application; it's a **foundational layer** for building a new generation of intelligent systems.
+SeNARS is a **foundational layer** for intelligent systems.

 ```mermaid
 graph TD